g2384/Life-In-The-UK/Facts.md

 - to buy alcohol in a pub or night club.
 But people under this age may be allowed in some pubs with an adult.
 (It is a criminal offence to sell alcohol to anyone who is under 18 or to buy alcohol for people who are under the age of 18.)
 - It is illegal and a criminal offence to sell tobacco products (for example, cigarettes, cigars, roll-up tobacco) to anyone under the age of 18.
 - to go into betting shops or gambling clubs.
-- Most citizens of the UK, the Irish republic or the Commonwealth aged 18 or over **can stand for** public office.
+- Most citizens of the UK, Ireland or the Commonwealth aged 18 or over **can stand for** public office.
 There are some **exceptions**, including:
   - members of the armed forces,
   - civil servants,
   - people found guilty of certain criminal offences.